-Construction work-in-progress / Finished Goods includes cost of land, premium for development rights, construction costs, allocated interest and expenses incidental to the projects undertaken by the company.
+Construction work-in-progress / Finished Goods includes cost of land, premium for development rights, construction costs, allocated interest and expenses incidental to the projects undertaken by f) Revenue from contract or services with customer and other streams of revenue expects to be entitled in exchange for those goods or services.
+The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods and services before transferring them to the customers.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
-The inventory of construction work-in-progress is not written down below cost if flats /properties are expected to be sold at or above cost.
+The inventory of construction work-in- progress is not written down below cost if flats /properties are expected to be i) Revenue from contract with customers: